applidium/ADTransitionController/_includes/download.md

-Start to use ADTransitionController and take advantage of the animated transitions.
+Start to use ADTransitionController and take advantage of the custom transitions.